medopaw/FileSystem-API-Test/README.md

 FileSystem-API-Test
 ===================

-Run in chrome.
+Test [FileSystem API](http://www.w3.org/TR/file-system-api/).
+So far only Chrome implement this API.

-So far it creates a random file system for you to traverse.
+It creates a random file system for you to traverse.